SidU/Randomly/README.md

 Now that's great so far, but to fully get mentions to work, you need to populate the mention entities as well.
 This is where it gets interesting and a little tricky.
 That's because to generate synatically valid JSON we need to account for the commas (',').

-Well, Fluid supports operators and they come to our rescue.
+Well, Fluid supports operators on arrays and they come to our rescue.

 This is how we populate the entities piece of the AdaptiveCard.